gabeabeyie/gabeabeyie.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome!
-Welcome!
-I am a Ph.D. candidate in economics at the Haslam College of Business, University of Tennessee, Knoxville. to forecast and analyze macroeconomic variables through advanced machine learning and natural language processing techniques.
-He also explores various macroeconomic methods for policy analysis and forecasting purposes.
-Beyond his research endeavors, Gabriel has taught courses in statistics, macroeconomics and applied econometrics.
-He holds a bachelor’s degree in economics and statistics from the University of Ghana and a master’s degree in economics and decision science from the University of North Texas.
-In his free time, Gabriel enjoys watching sports, specifically soccer and basketball.
-He also enjoys playing ping-pong and cherishing moments with his family and friends.
+I am a Ph.D. candidate in economics at the University of Tennessee, Knoxville.\\

+My research focuses on applying machine learning methods to answer macroeconomic questions, with a particular emphasis on oil markets and the role of OPEC announcements in shaping oil price dynamics.
 {style="text-align: justify;"}